 The census is one of the best tools that is available to genealogists.
-Even though it is a great resource, you need to realize that until 1940 it is a secondary source not a primary one.
-You don't know who give the information to the enumerator.
+Even though it is a great resource, you need to realize that until 1940 it is a secondary source, not a primary one.
+You don't know who gave the information to the enumerator.
 Do you want to trust a neighbor to know all your family information?
 I don't!!

 Having said that, there is an immense amount of information to be gleaned from the census returns.
 I am sure you are thinking U.S. censuses and yes they exist from 1790 (with the exception of 1890) but the U.S. is not the only country to take censuses.

 Great Britain, Canada, and other countries also have censuses.
 Early French Canada censuses exist as well if your family goes back to Quebec or some of the maritime provinces.

 The more recent the census, the more information is included.
 To learn more you can go to the government census website and get additional information.
 The census site explains the censuses but the National Archives actually holds the records.